nakshatra1997/budget_app/README.md

 # budget_app
-a simple budget app based on javaScript this project is totally for practice purpose
+A simple budget app based on javaScript.
+This project is totally for practice purpose